leopck/Yee-Light-Blue/README.md

-Yee-Light-Blue
+Yee-Light-Blue-2
 ==============

+This code is written to run yee light blue 2 as yee light blue is no longer on sales anymore.
+Yee Light Blue 2 codes is still in development and is still in beta phase.
+Please test and file issues to contribute into this code.

-Writing library for yee light blue using python for raspberry pi
+Writing library for yee light blue 2 using python for raspberry pi

 - Enabling Raspberry Pi to control Yee Light Blue freely.